daaain/daaain.github.com/source/_posts/2013-03-22-an-introduction-to-jquery-deferred-slash-promise.markdown

 date: 2013-03-22 10:42
 comments: true
 external-url:
-categories: [development, jquery, javascript, patterns]
+categories: [web, development, jquery, javascript, patterns]
 ---

 I gave an introductory talk a while back at the [London Ajax User Group](http://www.meetup.com/londonajax/events/100830572/) about jQuery Promises after which there was a lively debate, so I thought it would be great to post the content of the slides with some notes as a sort of tutorial.